How Trucking Businesses Find Loads to Haul

 Truck picking up its next load

-Getting loads for trucks is one of the most universal challenges for those in the trucking industry.
-Trucking statistics show that the US trucking market size was upwards of $217 million in 2022 and projected to grow.
-So you know the loads are out there, but how do you find them?
+Finding loads to haul is one of the most universal challenges for those in the trucking industry.
+The most recent trucking industry data revealed that the U.S. trucking market size was upwards of $217 million in 2022, so you know the loads are out there, but how do you find them?

-If you find yourself asking the question, “How do I find loads to haul?” continue reading, as we’ve come up with six ways to get loads for trucks with a few resources to help you out in the process.
+If you’re a carrier finding yourself asking the question, “How do I find loads to haul?” continue reading, as we’ve come up with six ways to secure loads for your trucks, with a few resources to help you out in the process.
 By doing so, you can ensure you’re exploring every avenue to help your business become as profitable as possible.

-If you run your own trucking business, or you’re in the process of becoming an owner-operator, you should make note of the following six ways to assist in finding and scheduling future hauls.
+If you run your own trucking business or you’re in the beginning stages of becoming an owner-operator, you should make note of the following seven ways to assist in finding and scheduling future hauls.

 1. Browse Online Load Boards